 [Interface] section.
 TunSafe does this by adding two new /1 routes both pointing at the VPN server.

 Q: Can I route my DNS traffic throgh TunSafe?

-A: Yes, TunSafe supports switching DNS servers while being connected to the server.
+A: Yes, TunSafe for Windows supports switching DNS servers while being connected to the server.
 This is configured with the

 DNS=<server> setting in the config file.
 When using this, TunSafe will let Windows know about the new server through the same DHCP request used to configure the IPv4 IP, while for IPv6 it configures the IP through